-I am a Tutor in Design and History & Theory at the Bartlett School of Architecture and Visiting Professor at Aarhus School of Architecture.
+I am a Teaching Fellow in Design and History & Theory at the Bartlett School of Architecture and Visiting Professor at Aarhus School of Architecture.
 I am Research Ethics Fellow at the Bartlett Faculty of the Built Environment.
 Alongside my teaching and research, I am part of collaborative art practice Fugitive Images and of architecture collective Involve.

 I use poetry and performance to explore the relation between people and place.
 I have exhibited, lectured and published work related to public housing, architecture, critical methodologies and site-specific practice.

 My PhD thesis in Architectural Design, Make Public: Performing public housing in regenerating east London, explored the history and future of two east London housing estates undergoing regeneration: the Haggerston Estate, a 1935–8 London County Council neo-Georgian perimeter block demolished in 2014; and Balfron Tower, a 1965–7 Brutalist high-rise designed by Ernö Goldfinger facing refurbishment and privatisation in 2016.
 I was supervised by Professor Jane Rendell and Dr Ben Campkin, won a RIBA President’s Award for Research 2016 and received a High Commendation.